developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 product: Enterprise Browser
 layout: guide.html
 ---
+##Overview

-Runtime configuration settings of Enterprise Browser apps are managed through the `Config.xml` file.
-The `Config.xml` file is required; no EB app will start without it.
-The `Config.xml` determines features and behavior of the EB runtime, such as the keys that can be intercepted by an app and whether to pre-load modules on startup.
-A sample configuration file is provided as part of the Enterprise Browser installation, and contains defaults for many (though not all) of the most common settings.
+Runtime configuration settings of Enterprise Browser apps are managed through the `Config.xml` file, a required file that must accompany every EB app.
+The `Config.xml` determines features and behavior of the EB runtime, including its start-up page, keys that can be intercepted by an app, and whether to pre-load modules on startup.
+A default configuration file is provided as part of the Enterprise Browser installation, and contains some (though not all) of the most common settings.

-The sample `Config.xml` file also is displayed below, and is followed by explanations of all settings.
-The EB `Config.xml` can be edited with an ordinary text editor or with the Config Editor utility included with the installation of Enterprise Browser 1.3.
-For more information, please refer to the [Config Editor utility guide](/enterprise-browser/1-4/guide/ConfigEditor).
+The default `Config.xml` file is displayed below, followed by explanations of all tags and parameter settings.
+The EB `Config.xml` can be edited with an ordinary text editor or with the [Config Editor utility](/enterprise-browser/1-4/guide/ConfigEditor) included with the installation of Enterprise Browser 1.3 and higher.

 ### Config.xml Location
-The location of the configuration file depends on the target device:
+The location of the configuration file on the device varies by target and platform:

 * On the Enterprise Tablet, the `Config.xml` file is read from:
-`/Android/data/com.symbol.EnterpriseBrowser/Config.xml`
+`/Android/data/com.symbol.EnterpriseBrowser/`

 * On all other devices, Enterprise Browser will attempt to read the `Config.xml` file from the `/Config` directory off the installation root, which varies by device platform: